This post was converted from a thread posted on Twitter. You can follow us there @ataokennel

 Sometimes “Onward” is not some gentle, inspirational moment.
 Sometimes “Onward” is the curse you scream into the impossible night, against your impossible brain and self.
 Sometimes “Onward” is, itself, impossible.

 But you do it anyway.
 As little or much as you can.
-You cling to the mother fucking line that is dragging you bodily down the trail.
+You cling to the mother corking line that is dragging you bodily down the trail.
 You grab breath and reprieve in the moments you can.
-And you say, “Fuck you, I’m not going out this way.
+And you say, “Cork you, I’m not going out this way.
 And I’m not letting go of the team.”

-So god damn it, fuck it all, fuck everything- ONWARD.
+So god darn it, cork it all, cork everything- ONWARD.
 ONWARD.
-Fuck you, anxiety.
-Fuck you never-ending trail.
+Cork you, anxiety.
+Cork you never-ending trail.
 We are going to Keep.
 Going.
 You may have control of my brain and body, you may drag me along, I don’t care.
 I am *still* going onward.
 Try to stop me.